logo

 Rider Charge - An annual rider charge of 1.15% will be taken at the end of each contract year.
 The charge is based on the benefit base and is deducted from the account value.
 If your client surrenders the contract or terminates the rider, the rider charge will be prorated.

 The American Legend 7 also comes with an Extended Care and Terminal Illness Waiver.
-This no-fee benefit is automatically included for owners providing them with Extended care and Terminal Illness benefit.
+This no-fee benefit is automatically included for owners, providing them with Extended care and Terminal Illness benefits.

 Terminal Illness Waiver: After the first contract year, an annuitant can withdraw up to 100% of the contract’s accumulated value if he is diagnosed with a terminal illness with a prognosis of 12 months or less.
 No withdrawal charge or MVA apply if the owner qualifies for this benefit.
 Diagnosis must occur after the contract is issued, and written proof with supporting documentation is required from a qualified physician.